 So what’s the opposite of fragile?
 It’s not being strong.
 It’s actually being anti-fragile.
 That’s the Antonym of fragile.
 It’s the idea of, hey, if you work your body out, you’ll, your body kind of gets torn down under the pressure of the workout and then it gets stronger as a result.
 So that’s the idea that we use with our clients, not just being strong or resilient in the face of calamity or the next recession or the next bear market whenever that comes and it’s coming, you know, it’s just a matter of time, right?
+You need to understand the types of strategic financial plans.
 Two major collapses since the year 2000.
 So what do we do in the face of that, that makes us better as investors, better as financial, a financial individuals in the world.
 And so that’s really what we focus on.
 And I believe that’s a big reason why traditional financial planning is broken.

 Casey Stubbs: 07:41

 OK.
 So just expound on that a little bit.
 It’s broken because they’re not anti-fragile or they’re just focusing on reward, not focusing on risk.
 What W, what do you mean by being broken?

 Mark Willis: 07:54